Kong/docs.konghq.com/README.md

 # KONG Website

-This folder is the source code for [Kong](https://github.com/Mashape/kong)'s website.
+This repository is the source code for [Kong](https://github.com/Kong/kong)'s website.
 It is a [Jekyll](http://jekyllrb.com/) website hosted on GitHub pages.

 ## Requirements